Multi-Language Content

 Translating the Mattrbld UI

 At the moment, the Mattrbld UI is available only in English and no groundwork has been laid so far to make it easily translatable.
 Currently the focus is on missing features and polishing the existing ones.
-Multi-language support for the Mattrbld UI may be consideret at a future point in time.
+Multi-language support for the Mattrbld UI may be considered at a future point in time.

 Closing Words